jeremyButtler/is-Flu-Hi-Or-Low-Path/README.md

   how a script might look.
 You also have two .fasta files and their feature tables (.tbl) in pythonPkg you can test out.

-# Future directions

-I might try to see if there is a consensus for the start of the HA2 region of the HA.
-This would allow me to find the first base of the HA2 region using a Waterman Smith alignment.
-Thus allowing me to detect the first base in the HA2 region without requiring a feature table or user input.
-That is all I have planned at the moment.

 # Thanks